The Invisible Life of Eurídice Gusmão12 October, 2021

 This film is much needed given the reception of Brazilian films of late.
 It successfully paints a raw and sublime picture of Rio de Janeiro in the 1950s and is undoubtedly Oscar-worthy material.

-The Invisible Life of Eurídice Gusmão is screening at the BFI London Film Festival
+The Invisible Life of Eurídice Gusmão is available to watch on MUBI.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp